jasontaylordev/CleanArchitecture/README.md

 FOR Linux:
 `dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p Your_password123`

-In order to build and run the docker containers, execute `docker-compose up -f docker-compose.yml --build` from the root of the solution where you find the docker-compose.yml file.
+In order to build and run the docker containers, execute `docker-compose -f 'docker-compose.yml' up --build` from the root of the solution where you find the docker-compose.yml file.
 You can also use "Docker Compose" from Visual Studio for Debugging purposes.
 Then open http://localhost:5000 on your browser.

 ### Database Configuration